Mid-Think: Training-Free Intermediate-Budget Reasoning via Token-Level Triggers: Motivation: Reasoning Is Governed by a Few Tokens

 The results are shown in \Cref{fig:attention_modes}.
 We find that in the 4 settings: Think mode, No <think>+``Okay'', </think>+``Okay'' and <reason>+``Okay'', the token ``Okay'' consistently receives the highest attention from later tokens.
 This suggests that the model’s reasoning behavior is driven primarily by the lexical cue ``Okay''.
 By contrast, in the No-Think mode, attention is predominantly concentrated on the \textbackslash n\textbackslash n followed by </think> token.

 Together, these observations indicate that the \textit{model uses ``Okay'' as a trigger to enter the reasoning mode, while relying on the \textbackslash n\textbackslash n followed by </think> token as the primary signal to activate the No-Think behavior}.
+To further quantify this phenomenon, we compute the trigger-token attention mass for each reasoning mode and report detailed results in \Cref{sec:quant_attn}.